rhomobile/rhomobile-docs/docs/en/edge/guide/build_win.md

     10. Install the same Qt version on the target system as installed in Step 1, above.
     11. Add the installed Qt directory from Step 2 to the 'PATH' environment variable (use a semicolon to append to the end of the path).
     12. When the build finishes, copy the contents of `<application-root>/bin/target/win32/tmp` from the development host to the `C:\<application-root>` of the target.
 This is the newly built application.
-    13. Close all existing command-prompt windows.
+    13. Close any command-prompt windows that might be open on the target.
-    14. Double click application on the target: C:\<application-root>\<Application>.exe
+    14. Double click application on the target: C:\<application-root>\<Application>.exe.
 15. Observe, test and explore the application with the new version of Qt.